dpath2o/AFIM/docs/AFIM_sensitivity_methodology.md

 2. N-day-average $\bar{a}$ and $\bar{\vec{u}}$ (see 1.2.2 below)
 3. persistence method, which uses daily-averaged $a$ and $\vec{u}$ (see 1.2.3 below)

-Lastly, I then apply additional mainly geo-spatial criteria (see section 1.2.4 below) to ensure that resulting gridded dataset is southern hemisphere and that landmask file is correctly applied. **Then classify/mask for fast ice using***:
+Lastly, I then apply additional mainly geo-spatial criteria (see section 1.2.4 below) to ensure that resulting gridded dataset is southern hemisphere and that landmask file is correctly applied.
+Then classify/**mask for fast ice using** :

 $$
 FImask_{ispd-cat} = \bar{a} \geq a_\text{thresh} \quad \text{and} \quad \bar{u} \leq u_\text{thresh}